Yousef-Hatem/craftoria/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+// To learn more about Typescript configuration file: https://www.typescriptlang.org/docs/handbook/tsconfig-json.html.
+//To learn more about Angular compiler options: https://angular.dev/reference/configs/angular-compiler-options. */